Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Nonlinear interaction

 To identify instantaneous flow configurations where the contribution towards $\tilde{\boldsymbol{\phi}}_1^{(0,1,0)}$ is strong or weak, we first observe values of $\bar\Pi^{(1,0;0,1,0)} = |\Pi^{(1,0;0,1,0)}|/\langle\hat{\boldsymbol{f}}(k^{\prime\circ}_x=1,k^{\prime\circ}_z=0), \hat{\boldsymbol{f}}(k^{\prime\circ}_x=1,k^{\prime\circ}_z=0)\rangle^{1/2}$, which represents the normalised contribution to the principal forcing term with respect to the total energy of the nonlinear term in the $(k'_x,k'_z)$ mode, computed from flow fields of the undamped channel.
 We then determine the mean $\mu$ and standard deviation $\varsigma$ of the distribution of $\bar\Pi^{(1,0;0,1,0)}$ over all time instances.
 The high forcing-intensity events are defined as those with $\bar\Pi^{(1,0;0,1,0)} > \mu+2\varsigma$ and low forcing-intensity events as those with $\bar\Pi^{(1,0;0,1,0)} < \mu-2\varsigma$.
 Both cases consist of approximately 5\% of the total events.

 The average $\mathcal{F}^{-1}\left(\hat{\boldsymbol{u}}(k^\circ_x=1,k^\circ_z=0)\right)$ and $\mathcal{F}^{-1}\left(\hat{\boldsymbol{u}}(k^\circ_x=-1,k^\circ_z=1)\right)$ conditioned to high forcing-intensity events for the buffer layer are shown in figure \ref{fig:strong_modes}, where $\mathcal{F}^{-1}$ is the inverse Fourier transform.
 The modes are phase shifted before averaging such that they are phase aligned for the streamwise velocity component at $y^+\approx40$ in an effort to centre the underlying structures at a fixed location.
-The coherent structures identified by the $(k^\circ_x,k^\circ_z)=(1,0)$ mode (top row of figure \ref{fig:strong_modes}) are in the form of a pair of spanwise rolls that is being sheared in the spanwise direction by $w$.
-That is, the vertically displaced pairs of positive and negative streamwise velocity components located between the horizontally displaced pairs of positive and negative wall-normal velocity form structure in the shape of a spanwise roll, which then are affected by the alternating $w$ components.
-The $(k^\circ_x,k^\circ_z)=(-1,1)$ mode (bottom row of figure \ref{fig:strong_modes}) show oblique streaks, which are the components of meandering streaks, with high-speed streaks moving towards the wall and low-speed streaks moving away from the wall, corresponding to sweeps and ejections.
-Furthermore, the spatial auto-correlation coefficients of the streamwise, wall-normal, and spanwise velocity fluctuations, denoted $C_{uu}$, $C_{vv}$, and $C_{ww}$ respectively, are computed, where $C_{uu}(x-x',y,z-z')$ is the correlation between $u(x,y,z)$ and $u(x',y',z')$ conditioned to high forcing-intensity events at $y'^+\approx 40$ for the buffer layer and $y' \approx 0.2$ for the log layer.
-The correlations for both cases, shown in figure \ref{fig:strong_correlations}, reveal structures very similar to ones highlighted by the time-averaged $\mathcal{F}^{-1}\left(\hat{\boldsymbol{u}}(k^\circ_x=1,k^\circ_z=0)\right)$ and $\mathcal{F}^{-1}\left(\hat{\boldsymbol{u}}(k^\circ_x=-1,k^\circ_z=1)\right)$ and resemble spanwise-sheared spanwise rolls ($C_{vv}$ and $C_{ww}$) with oblique streaks ($C_{uu}$), which are shared for both the buffer and log layer.
-This indicates that not only the linear mechanism but also the nonlinear mechanism driving the SSP are similar in both regions with similar structures forming the precursor events leading to strong intensities of the principal resolvent forcing term.
+The coherent structures identified by the $(k_x^\circ,k_z^\circ) = (1,0)$ mode (top row of figure 9) are in the form of a pair of spanwise rolls that is being sheared in the spanwise direction by $w$.
+That is, the relative phase of the velocity components depict the vertically displaced pairs of positive and negative streamwise velocity components located between the horizontally displaced pairs of positive and negative wall-normal velocity form structure in the shape of a spanwise roll, which then are affected by the alternating sign of the $w$ components.
+The $(k_x^\circ, k_z^\circ) = (-1, 1)$ mode (bottom row of figure 9) show oblique streaks, which are the components of meandering streaks, with high-speed streaks moving towards the wall and low-speed streaks moving away from the wall, corresponding to sweeps and ejections.
+Furthermore, the spatial auto-correlation coefficients of the streamwise, wall-normal, and spanwise velocity fluctuations, denoted $C_{uu}$, $C_{vv}$, and $C_{ww}$ respectively, are computed, where